AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 ## Input files

-In this module, we start with the processed `SingleCellExperiment` objects from the ScPCA Portal.
+In this module, we start with the processed `SingleCellExperiment` objects from the ScPCA Portal for `SCPCP000006`.
 Data have been downloaded locally and are found in mnt_data. the mnt_data folder has to be define in the config.yaml file or changed in the notebook accordingly.

 ```{r paths}